Updated: Mar 17

 For more work on self-growth, you may consider enrolling in the online course Lunch Break Therapy.

-If you feel like you could use help managing the expectations and challenges of being an expat abroad, I am a licensed counselor and psychotherapist in Saigon, Vietnam.
+If you feel like you could use help managing the expectations and challenges of being an expat abroad, I am a licensed counselor and psychotherapist (similar to a psychologist) in Saigon, Vietnam.
 You can contact me here.